Do You Still Need Frontend Frameworks in the AI Era?

 Rather than asking whether frameworks are necessary, the more useful question is: which frameworks are best positioned to be used alongside AI tools?

-A framework that is well-documented, has a clear and consistent component model, is well-represented in AI training data, and provides enough structure to keep AI-generated code coherent is better suited to an AI-assisted workflow than one that is loosely defined, under-documented, or relies heavily on tribal knowledge.
+A well-documented framework, with a clear and consistent component model, well-represented in AI training data, and providing enough structure to keep AI-generated code coherent is better suited to an AI-assisted workflow than one that is loosely defined, under-documented, or relies heavily on tribal knowledge.

-Server-side Java frameworks like ZK and Vaadin benefit from a different property: their architecture naturally constrains what the AI needs to generate.
-A ZK application has a clear separation between ZUL templates and Java ViewModels, a well-defined data binding syntax, and a finite component library.
+Server-side Java frameworks like ZK benefit from their architecture, which naturally constrains what the AI needs to generate.
+A ZK application has a clear separation between ZUL templates and Java ViewModels or composers, a well-defined data binding and event listening syntax, and a finite component library.
 The design space is bounded, which makes AI-generated code easier to review and more likely to be consistent.
 Part 6-3 covers how ZK has specifically invested in making this advantage concrete.

 Frameworks are not going away.
-The ones that thrive will be the ones that are clear enough, structured enough, and well-documented enough to serve as reliable context for AI tools — rather than leaving AI to invent patterns with too much freedom.
+The ones that thrive will be the ones that are clear enough, structured enough, and well-documented enough to serve as reliable context for AI tools — rather than leaving AI to generate random patterns.